Dealing with natural disasters

 Weather warnings and Emergency warnings try to alert people to what is happening so that people can evacuate (get away from) that area.

 'Emergency Alert' is a telephone warning system.
 In an emergency, messages are sent by the emergency services to all phones and mobiles in the area which is affected.
-Look at http://alert.sa.gov.au
+If you live in South Australia ook at http://alert.sa.gov.au

 When it is safe people can usually come back, clean up and start all over again either in their old place or they may choose to live somewhere entirely different.